Online Tactics: Working with the Media

 Beyond supporting normal press outreach, you can also create special sites or special online presentations for long-term press education.
 They may be straightforward presentations of information or they may be snazzy video extravaganzas, but their goal is usually to influence the way reporters approach an issue rather than to score immediate press hits.

 Another good educational tool is to present abstract data in a way that’s easy to grasp.
 As an example, again, before I started as an employee, NET’s partner Clear The Air developed an online power plant pollution locator as a Flash application.
 The locator site shows major power plants across the country and lets you zoom in on each one to see how many tons of pollutants it produces.
 It also compares the effects of different plant clean-up plans.
-Besides putting it on the web, Clear The Air also providing its field organizers with CD copies that they could bring directly to reporters and demonstrate.
+Besides putting it on the web, Clear The Air also provided its field organizers with CD copies that they could bring directly to reporters and demonstrate.

 See also: